joaocc/aiven-docs/docs/platform/howto/byoc/create-custom-cloud/create-aws-custom-cloud.md

     as an option.
     :::

-1. Find the role identifier (Role ARN) in the output script after running the template.
+1. Find a role identifier (Role ARN) in the output script after running the template.

 1. Enter Role ARN into the **Role ARN** field in the **Create custom